chiawen0104/qs_interview/README.md

 python3 api_test.py
 ```
 Unit testing will test the result with valid and invlid parameters by requests method.
 E2E testing will test API through selenium packages.
-Note: please replace 'chromedriver' by your browser's version.
+Note: please use 'chromedriver' of your browser's version.